In just one week last March, the industry lost seven veterinary professionals to suicide.

 No one knows exactly why so many veterinary professionals took their life in one week this past March but one thing is clear: the profession is feeling the strain.
 In addition to managing changing operational and safety mandates, which included new PPE usage, curbside protocols, and requirements for client communications, as well as coping with fear and anxiety brought about by the threat of the disease, veterinary workers had to simultaneously meet rising demands at home.
 For many, this meant taking on another full-time role as teacher–assisting children in homeschooling and virtual extracurricular activities–while maintaining their duties as a wife or husband and meeting work requirements.

 Wellness Ambassadors will serve as liaisons between BluePearl’s 100+ hospitals and the organization’s veterinary social work and leadership teams as well as champion Associate participation in wellness programs, training, and events.
-BluePearl’s Health + Well-being Team created the Wellness Ambassador Program based on feedback from Associates who sought help with integrating BluePearl’s social work program within their hospitals.
+BluePearl’s Health and Well-Being Team created the Wellness Ambassador program based on feedback from Associates who sought help with integrating BluePearl’s social work program within their hospitals.

 At the core of the program, Lori says it is about Associates supporting and looking out for their fellow Associates.